wasabi222/janitor/README.md

 The name of the mailbox to process messages from. default: INBOX

 ### MAIL_CLIENT
 The mail client you wish to use. currently only gmail is supported.
-This is required.

 ### SLACK_WEBHOOK_URL
 If you wish to send messages to slack, you can define this. default: None